attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java/README.md

 Stopping the server
 ---

-If you run the server as an interactive process you will need to end the process manually using control-c.
+If you run the server as an interactive process you must end the process manually using control-c.
-If you use the 'nohup' command to run the server in the background, just remember to manually end the process when you are done with it.
+If you use the 'nohup' command to run the server in the background, remember to manually end the process when you are done with it.

 **AT&T does not recommend deploying your application using the provided embedded Jetty server.** It should be used for development and testing purposes only.
 If you want your application to run for an extended period of time, we recommend deploying the application as a .war file.
 See "Deploy the .war File" below.
 That way you can take advantage of the deployment management options on your application server.

 Build using the command line (Apache Ant)